 Soaking your bread in melted vanilla ice cream (caramel flavored would also be brilliant here) makes for luscious French toast without any extra effort.
 Get the Ice Cream French Toast recipe.

-Use It to Make a Mousse or Pudding
+Use It to Make a Mousse, Pudding, or Crème Brûlée

 If you don’t feel like making your own custard to kick things off, take a shortcut instead.